xpladev/docs/content/en/develop/develop/tools/evm/address-conversion.md

 Before running this example, make sure you have:

 - Node.js v18 or later
-- Access to XPLA Chain testnet (Cube)
+- Access to CONX Chain testnet (Cube)

 ## Setup